awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 The following sample walkthrough shows you how to use the AWS CLI to view information about commands and command parameters, how to run commands, and how to view the status of those commands\.

 **Important**
 Only trusted administrators should be allowed to use Systems Manager pre\-configured documents shown in this topic\.
-The commands or scripts specified in Systems Manager documents run with administrative privilege on your instances\.
+The commands or scripts specified in Systems Manager documents run with administrative permission on your instances\.
 If a user has permission to run any of the pre\-defined Systems Manager documents \(any document that begins with `AWS-`\), then that user also has administrator access to the instance\.
 For all other users, you should create restrictive documents and share them with specific users\.
 For more information about restricting access to Run Command, see [ Create non\-Admin IAM users and groups for Systems Manager](setup-create-iam-user.md)\.

 **Topics**
 + [Step 1: Getting started](#walkthrough-cli-settings)